Discover the amazing Northern Lights in Iceland

-These lights appear after a solar flare, throws towards the Earth a huge quantity of charged particles, also called solar wind.
+These lights appear after a solar flare (or geomagnetic storm), throws towards the Earth a huge quantity of charged particles, also called solar wind.

-When these particles come into contact with the geomagnetic activity of Earth, they are going towards the magnetics poles, and the north pole in our case.
+When these particles come into contact with the Earth magnetic field, they are going towards the magnetics poles, and the north pole in our case.

 Well, we're not going to hide it, it's less classy than in Nordic mythology.
 We clearly prefer the explanation given by the Vikings!